changeworld/docker-vso-agent-ruby/README.md

 # docker-vso-agent-ruby

-Docker images of VSO-Agent for Ruby, Ruby on Rails build
+Docker images of VSO-Agent for Ruby, Ruby on Rails build.